brycefisher/brycefisher.github.io-jekyll/_posts/2016-07-19-builtin-neovim-features-everyone-should-know.md

 ---
 title: "Builtin Neovim Features Everyone Should Know"
 layout: "post"
-excerpt: "I've been using vim and now neovim for several years, but I've never felt like I was taking full advantage of even the basic feature set.
-Here's my attempt to learn and record some really useful features of (neo)vim that I should have picked up ages ago."
+excerpt: "I've been using Vim and now Neovim for several years, but I've never felt like I was taking full advantage of even the basic feature set.
+Here's my attempt to learn and record some really useful features of (neo)Vim that I should have picked up ages ago."
 category: vim
 ---

 For longtime (Neo)Vim enthusiasts, nothing here will blow your mind.
-However, if you've always felt like there are more builtin features of vim you're missing out on, here's a handful of useful features I'd overlooked for years which don't require any plugins.
+However, if you've always felt like there are more builtin features of Vim you're missing out on, here's a handful of useful features I'd overlooked for years which don't require any plugins.

 ## Neovim's Builtin Terminal Emulator

 This is probably the most killer built-in upgrade that Neovim offers over standard Vim.
 Basically, Neovim exposes a new "terminal" mode that forwards all your keystrokes to an underlying terminal (which is handled by a cross-platform terminal emulator library).

-Compared to using tmux + vim, neovim's terminal editor lets you keep all your buffers (and terminal) in a single vim instance.
+Compared to using tmux + Vim, Neovim's terminal editor lets you keep all your buffers (and terminal) in a single Vim instance.
 So your jump list, yanks, and global state are shared.
 For folks like me too lazy to learn tmux, I can cross that off my list.

 ### Starting Terminal Mode in the Current Buffer